tsnellgrove/dark_castle3/doc/to_do.md

 	- Could also have UnderMixIn and BehindMixIn
 	- names like 'cavity' and 'nook' to describe negative space??
 	- would need to deal with the wording 'look under' and 'look behind'
+	- 'look under' adds contents to room.feature_lst
+	- additional 'under' commands = 'put under' and 'reach under'
+	- for MixInHole have commands 'look in' and 'reach in'

 - IDEA: extend verb errors to ViewOnly for custom responses
 	- TBD: incorporate into validate() routine as errors